 1. Can you describe the architecture of the application you were recently involved in? or Can you describe the baseline architecture of your recent application?

-[Hint: Capacity planning, security, scalability, maintainability, auditing/logging, archival strategies, choice of integration strategies, frameworks & tools, test strategies like performance testing, cross browser compatibility testing, etc, disaster recovery plan, coding standards, and so on ]
+3) Can you describe the non-functional requirements that you addressed in your last project?[Hint: Data volume, SLAs, security, scalability, maintainability, auditing/logging, archival strategies, choice of integration strategies, choice of tools & frameworks, devising test strategies like performance testing, cross browser compatibility testing, penetration testing, etc, disaster recovery plan, coding standards, and so on. ]

 5) How do you evaluate the code quality of others?

 6) Technical questions on design approaches, alternatives, pros/cons, and trade-offs.
 Often no right or wrong answers, but your technical know-how and reasoning skills will be under scrutiny.
 75+ Java Architect FAQs.